adhulappanavar/fastapi-ai-customer-support/solution_document.md

 Cache solution for future use
   │
   ▼
-Return AI-generated solution to customer
+Return AI-generated solution to React UI
   │
   ▼
 End